 Finding the right place to visit on vacation can feel tricky, especially if you’re traveling with kids.
 Over the years and over many trips to Mexico, we’ve found that some of our favorite spots to visit and return to are south of the border.
 Isla Mujeres is one of our top picks for where to vacation in MX as a family, and it’s a wonderfully LGBTQ friendly destination too!

-Our team of Dads all travel so differently and have their own favorite places.
-Frankie and BJ, writers of the Canadian dad-blog Family is About Love, enjoy returning to and exploring Isla Mujeres with kids year after year.
+Families all travel so differently and have their own favorite places.
+Frankie and BJ, writers of the Canadian dad-blog Family is About Love, also love Caribbean Mexico and enjoy returning to and exploring Isla Mujeres with kids year after year.
 They’ve highlighted the best spots and activities for families on this awesome island off the coast of Cancun and are sharing some wonderful tips for planning a trip to Isla Mujeres with the family.